resbaz/nectar-cloud-lessons/Planning/Lessons.md

 We have a list of [stretch goals](stretch_goals.md) that we thought we might get to if time permitted.
 It would appear that time doesn't permit...

-#Lesson I
+# Lesson I

 **Topic:** OpenStack, mapped by the dashboard

 ## Learning objectives

 By the end of this lesson participants will be familiar with the basic parts of OpenStack and be able to locate them on the dashboard.
-They will also understand that the machines they launch are virtual.
+They will also understand that

+* the machines they launch are virtual
+* the hard drives are based on files named images
+* the reason for ephemeral drives.

 ## Motivation